 Attendees arrive in West Lafayette

-5 - 7pm: Opening reception/happy hour with conference attendees
+5 - 7pm: Informal happy hour with drinks and appetizers in the conference hotel lobby

 9am: Breakfast and coffee